PhD position in Computational Social Choice

 - to regularly present research results at international workshops and conferences, and to publish them in conference proceedings and journals;

-- to participate in and to contribute to the organisation of research activities and events at the ILLC, such as workshops and colloquia.
+- to participate in and to contribute to the organisation of research activities and events at the Institute, such as workshops and colloquia.

-All PhD candidates at the ILLC furthermore are expected to make a small contribution to the institute's educational mission, e.g., by working as teaching assistants for courses in their area of expertise and by assisting with the supervision of student research projects.
+You also will be expected to make a small contribution to the ILLC’s educational mission, by working as a teaching assistant for courses in your area of expertise and by assisting with the supervision of student research projects.

 - an excellent academic track record;

 - a serious interest in pursuing fundamental research of an interdisciplinary nature;